jacobmorrier/fast-er/docs/source/installation.rst

 #. `Pandas <https://pandas.pydata.org/docs/getting_started/install.html>`_

 .. warning::
-    The package requires an NVIDIA CUDA GPU with a Compute Capability of 3.0 or higher.
+    An NVIDIA CUDA GPU with a Compute Capability of 3.0 or higher is required.

 .. tip::
-   You can access CUDA-enabled GPUs for free through `Google Colab <https://colab.research.google.com>`_.
+   CUDA-enabled GPUs are available for free through `Google Colab <https://colab.research.google.com>`_.